Spend your summer discovering a world of time-worn temples, exciting street markets, tranquil tea fields and dreamy beaches.

 For local telephone numbers, our working hours and country currency

-Your overnight flight from London arrives in Colombo just after midday.
-You’ll be met by your driver and transferred to your hotel in the nearby town of Negombo.
-Beautifully positioned between the Indian Ocean and Negombo Lagoon, it’s the perfect place to recharge after your flight or enjoy activities such as windsurfing, swimming or squash.
+You’ll be met on arrival and transferred to your hotel in the nearby town of Negombo.
+Beautifully positioned between the Indian Ocean and Negombo Lagoon, it’s the perfect place to recover from the long flight before setting off to explore the island.

 Stay: One night in a Bawa room at Jetwing Lagoon – bed & breakfast